This was the time I had my Nokia stolen from two older women. Oh! And to my own shock, this happened nearly TWICE!

 We were supposed to go to the front desk where they can store valuable items like your purse and bag etc in a small or medium basket, which can be stored away in lockers and you had to keep the key with you.

 My mum and aunt were urging me to put my phone in the basket along with my brother’s phone and relatives and I was shaking my head, saying that “I can take care of it.”.
 I kept my phone in my right pocket while keeping my hand held onto the phone.
 So, my mum and aunt gave up and was like “you better take care of it and not lose it.”

 12-Year-old me were hanging out with my brother and cousins and chasing around the store nearby, with my other uncle and older cousin keeping an eye on us.
 I somehow got lost in all these isles with clothes hangers etc. and was walking around trying to look for my mum.
 I even nearly cried.

-As stupid as I was then, I smiled and politely said thank you, bend down and tried them on, taking my right hand out of my right pocket.
+As stupid as I was back then, I smiled and politely said thank you, bend down and tried them on, taking my right hand out of my right pocket.

 The second woman, however, was on my right side and tried to “sneakily” grab my phone out of my pocket.
 I quickly stood up and looked at the second woman along with my phone hanging out of my pocket, quickly grabbed my phone and put it back in my pocket.
 The two women quickly apologised and hurriedly went off to a different direction, sneaking a quick look at me.

 Somehow, I wasn’t terrified, because I was never taught about being kidnapped but I was somehow warned by my mum and aunt that there were thieves.

 I found my mum looking at a rack of clothes, ran up to her and hugged her.
 She looked at me confused and asked me where I was as I replied with “at the shoe area”.
 Now, again, a few minutes past and I was tired as my feet were starting to hurt so I crouched down.

 As I was crouching near my mum, I saw these two women from before, who were looking at me again and I looked right back at them.
 I shrugged them off and was thinking “as long as I’m with my mum, I’m safe right?”
 I was totally wrong on that.

 And guess what?